Dodmoor Micro Weddings

 Masks - While seated during the ceremony all guests must wear a mask, although the Happy Couple are exempt.

-Confetti - Confetti is not recommended due to cross contamination and the need to gather to throw it.
-However if you supply this in ready made cones, guests can throw this safely as you walk back down the aisle without the need to touch it.
+Confetti - We suggest you supply this in ready made cones, guests can then throw this safely as you walk back down the aisle without the need to touch it.

 Outdoor ceremonies - Legally the couple still need to get married inside the barns, but the guests can sit outside on the patio, while the couple is married in the doorway to the Courtyard Barn, with the registrars inside the room.
 As guests are outside they will not need to wear masks for the ceremony, with the reduced number of guests we are happy to make this decision on the day depending on the weather!